Unity-Technologies/com.unity.selection-groups/Documentation~/index.md

       that have names starting with `Enemy`.
       See the [GoQL](goql.md) documentation for more information.
    1. Toolbar Buttons
-      Enables/disables the following toolbar items in the main Selection Groups window for the group.
+      Enables/disables the following toolbar items for the group in the [Selection Groups Window](selection-groups-window.md).
       1. Eye: to show or hide all the **GameObjects** in the group.
       1. Lock: to enable or disable the editing of all the **GameObjects** in the group.